What is military sexual trauma (MST)?

 How can MST affect Veterans?

-MST is an experience, not a diagnosis or a condition in and of itself.
+Military sexual trauma is an experience, not a diagnosis or a condition in and of itself.
 Because of this, Veterans may react in a wide variety of ways to experiencing MST.
 Problems may not surface until months or years after the MST, and sometimes not until after a Veteran has left military service.
 For some Veterans, experiences of MST may continue to affect their mental and physical health, work, relationships, and everyday life even many years later.

 Your reaction may depend on factors such as: